 pif-list command to find the UUID of the PIF corresponding to the physical NIC supporting the desired VLAN tag.
 The UUIDs and device names of all PIFs are returned, including any existing VLANs:

 Create a VLAN object specifying the desired physical PIF and VLAN tag on all VMs to be connected to the new VLAN.
 A new PIF is created and plugged to the specified network.
 The UUID of the new PIF object is returned.

 xe vlan-create network-uuid=network_uuid pif-uuid=pif_uuid vlan=5

 Attach VM VIFs to the new network.
-See Creating networks in a standalone server for details.
+For more information, see Creating networks in a standalone server.

 Create NIC bonds on a standalone host

 We recommend using XenCenter to create NIC bonds.
-For instructions, see the XenCenter Help.
+For more information, see Configuring NICs.